 UA Ranks Among Top-Producing Fulbright Universities

 The Institute of International Education has named the University of Arizona a top producer of Fulbright students for the 2017-18 academic year, marking the fifth time since 2009 the UA has achieved this ranking.
-The news comes as the UA prepares for Fulbright Week from March 19 through 23, when the Graduate College, Honors College and Office of Global Initiatives offer information sessions, one-on-one advising and networking opportunities for those interested in Fulbright.

 Funded by the U.S. Department of State and administered by the Institute of International Education, the Fulbright U.S. Student Program provides grants for individually-designed research projects and English teaching assistantships in more than 140 countries.
 The program is labeled for students, but also provides funding for recent bachelor’s degree recipients and young professionals.

 In order for a university to earn a top producer title, at least 10 students or recent graduates must be granted a Fulbright award for the academic year.
 Twelve Wildcats received awards for 2017-18, placing the UA among the top 45 research universities in the U.S. for Fulbright students.